raspy135/Qun-mk2/README.md

 ![granular](./manual_images/scratch.png)

-Press SHIFT + Button 1 in piano mode one more time to enter record scratch mode.(Or SHIFT + turn dial in play mode) Record scratch mode is an emulation of analog record scratching by using granular's sample buffer.
+Press SHIFT + Button 1 in piano mode one more time to enter record scratch mode.(Or SHIFT + turn dial in play mode) Record scratch mode is an emulation of analog record scratching by using Granular's sample buffer.

 To use record scratch mode, you need to set the following settings, or using "Scratch" template from preset initialize menu:
 1. Granular mode set to ONE